 A trip to Greece equals an exciting journey through Greek gastronomy; after all, it is common knowledge that in order to get a fully local experience when traveling around the country, trying local delicacies and diving into the mouth-watering Greek cuisine is definitely a must do.
-For that reason, here we present to you some dos and don'ts of eating in Greece to help you transform your trip to an unforgettable Greek culinary adventure!
+For that reason, here we present to you some do's and dot's of eating in Greece and hints for the Greek dining etiquette to help you transform your trip to an unforgettable Greek culinary adventure!

 Do try the street food

 The world-famous Greek souvlaki wrap - credits: gioiak2/Depositphotos.com

 We can't stress this enough, but if you want to feel like a local and explore the most exquisite cuisine in the world, try the Athens street food!
 Undoubtedly, the king of Greek street food is the world-famous souvlaki.
 Available in every corner around the country, it is perhaps the cheapest way for you to enjoy a full meal.
 Fresh vegetables, fries and delicious sauces such as tzatziki, are sided with meat wrapped in warm pita bread.
 There is a variety of meat you can choose to add to your souvlaki such as gyros, chicken or lamb.
 In some places, there might be vegetarian options available such as halloumi cheese or falafel.

 Tip: Ordering souvlaki in Greece might turn out to be quite a task depending on where you are.
 In Athens and generally in the southern part of the country souvlaki means the whole wrap, while in Thessaloniki and the northern part of Greece this is not the case.
 There, you have to ask for a pita with souvlaki, otherwise, you will end up holding just a skewer of meat, and no one deserves that kind of disappointment!